-Refundable advances totaled \$20,250 and \$7,939 as of December 31, 2020 and 2019 and represents unspent grant funding received for services to be provided in the subsequent fiscal year.
+Refundable advances totaled \$33,139 as of December 31, 2021 and represents unspent grant funding received for services to be provided in the subsequent fiscal year.
+There were no refundable advances as of December 31, 2022.

 NOTE 8 - LONG-TERM DEBT